-Music Course information GCSE AQA Music GCSE Music will motivate and stretch students of all abilities, equipping them with the skills and experience to succeed at GCSE and go on to further study.
+GCSE Music will motivate and stretch students of all abilities, equipping them with the skills and experience to succeed at GCSE and go on to further study.

 Music technology is fully integrated, and many areas of study have artists or composers who have written works in this format.
 Students can perform and compose using technology.

 GCSE Music appreciates all styles and genres, skills and instruments, catering for different learning styles and musical tastes.

-What skills will I learn?
-Engage actively in the process of music study Develop performing skills individually and in groups to communicate musically with fluency and control of the resources used Develop composing skills to organise musical ideas and make use of appropriate resources Recognise links between the integrated activities of performing, composing and appraising and how these inform the development of music Broaden musical experience and interests, develop imagination and foster creativity Develop knowledge, understanding and skills needed to communicate effectively as musicians Develop awareness of a variety of instruments, styles and approaches to performing and composing Develop awareness of music technologies and their use in the creation and presentation of music.
-Recognise contrasting genres, styles and traditions of music, and develop some awareness of musical chronology Develop as effective and independent learners with enquiring minds Reflect upon and evaluate their own and others' music Engage with and appreciate the diverse heritage of music, in order to promote personal, social, intellectual and cultural development.
-What will I study?
+- Engage actively in the process of music study - Develop performing skills individually and in groups to communicate musically with fluency and control of the resources used - Develop composing skills to organise musical ideas and make use of appropriate resources - Recognise links between the integrated activities of performing, composing and appraising and how these inform the development of music - Broaden musical experience and interests, develop imagination and foster creativity - Develop knowledge, understanding and skills needed to communicate effectively as musicians - Develop awareness of a variety of instruments, styles and approaches to performing and composing - Develop awareness of music technologies and their use in the creation and presentation of music - Recognise contrasting genres, styles and traditions of music, and develop some awareness of musical chronology - Develop as effective and independent learners with enquiring minds - Reflect upon and evaluate their own and others' music - Engage with and appreciate the diverse heritage of music, in order to promote personal, social, intellectual and cultural development.

 Developing and applying the musical knowledge, understanding and skills set out in the GCSE specification can ensure students form a personal and meaningful relationship with music.

 Pupils will be encouraged to engage critically and creatively with a wide range of music and musical contexts and reflect on how music is used in the expression of personal and collective identities.
-Where might it lead me?

 The specification supports progression to further and higher education in music and related subjects and provides all students with a platform to inspire a lifelong interest and enjoyment of music.